da1nerd/shard_land/README.md

 [![Build Status](https://travis-ci.com/da1nerd/shard_land.svg?branch=master)](https://travis-ci.com/da1nerd/shard_land)

 A simple text RPG terminal game/engine.
-I don't have a specific vision for this project.
-It's just a fun way to experiment with simple game logic and command line interfaces.
+This is just a fun way to experiment with simple game logic and command line interfaces.

+It's pretty simple right now, but it could be a fun community developed game.
+PRs and ideas are welcome!

 ## Features